vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-- maybe playback does not create new events, it only broadcasts into the channel
+- playback must have ending sequence
+- ability to see events

 - include hand_movement in member moved payload
 - support playback